 You’re an ideal candidate for a dental implant if:

-Dental implants are intimately connected with the soft tissues (i.e., gums) and underlying hard tissues (i.e., bone) in the mouth.
+Dental implants are strongly related to the mouth’s supporting hard tissues (i.e., bone) and soft tissues (i.e., gums).
 Since periodontists have had three years of specialized training beyond dental school to make them experts on both soft and hard tissues, they have the ideal combination of experience and knowledge to make sure you get a dental implant solution that looks and feels like your own teeth.

 Types of Dental Implant Procedures